 A review of relevant literature on the topics of adolescent identity, self-concept theory, and service learning pedagogy will be discussed as a foundation for the research conducted.
 Erikson's (1950) theory of the adolescent identity crisis within the eight stages of development across the life span is discussed with regards to self-concept and self-esteem development and its possible support of service learning ideologies.
 Conclusions are drawn that combine the ideas presented in the literature review and the results of the empirical study.
 Suggestions for further research are made.

 Foster, Sarah, "Self Service: Self-Concept Enhancement in High School Students in a Service Learning Program" (1999).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 59.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."